 Teaching Assistantships are available in limited numbers for most graduate programs offered on WWU's main campus in Bellingham.
 Assistantships are not available for off-campus programs.

-To be eligible for a TA position, you must have full admit status to the Graduate School (not provisional status) or, if a current student, be making satisfactory progress toward the degree.
+To be eligible for a TA position, you must have full admit status to the Graduate School (not provisional status).
+If you are a current student, you should be making satisfactory progress toward your degree.

 Graduate students are limited to no more than the equivalent of six full-time quarters of service as graduate teaching assistants.